On compactifications of the SL(2,C) character varieties of punctured surfaces: Compactifications obtained from triangulations

 \section{Compactifications obtained from triangulations}

 In Section~\ref{filtration}, we review the results of \cite{Mon} on using filtrations defined by degree-like functions to compactify affine varieties.
-In Section~\ref{Fil-from-int}, following \cite{AF}, we introduce a nice class of degree-like functions on $\tn{Sk}_n$ and study the resulting compactifications.
+In Section~\ref{skein-algebra_sec}, we review the definition and properties of the skein algebra of a surface.
+In Section~\ref{Fil-from-int}, following \cite{AF}, we introduce a nice class of degree-like functions on skein algebra and study the resulting compactifications.